 Conservation / Preservation:

-The Museum’s collection consists primarily of objects dating to the mid-nineteenth century period to which the buildings have been restored.
+The Museum’s collection consists primarily of artifacts related to the time periods to which the two historic houses have been restored.

 Environment / Nature